Michael-E-Rose/HasselbackFacultyRoster/README.md

 Compiled Data of James R. Hasselback's Faculty lists, combined with Scopus IDs

 ## What is this?
 James Hasselback publishes a near-complete list of faculties of Economics, Management, Finance and Accounting departments in the US, Canada and some other places for various years.
 I have compiled those lists (available at http://www.jrhasselback.com/FacDir.html as pdfs) to make them usable in my research.
-They are augmented with the Scopus IDs of the researchers.
-Although I've given great attention to the mapping of researchers to their Scopus Author profile IDs, there might be few errors.
-We used all availble information, including affiliation history and field.

 The following year-field combinations are available: